Top Ten Animated Characters You’d Want As a Best Friend

 Mix Mabel from Gravity Falls with Usagi Tsukino from Sailor Moon, add a dash of Buffy from Buffy the Vampire Slayer, and you get Star Butterfly.
 In her own words, she’s a “magical princess from another dimension!”
 Sent to Earth to learn how to use her family’s magic wand, Star’s like a living sugar rush, always looking to have fun.
 Since she can travel the multiverse and fights the forces of evil on a daily basis, she has a lot of fun!

 Star Butterfly’s the living personification of fun, able to make people smile just by showing up.
 Even without magic, she’s the super awesome girl that everyone wants to be friends with.
 As we see with her close friends, she manages to bring out the best in them and help them grow as people (i.e. Marco).
-While she starts out as hyperactive and irresponsible, by the end of the show, Star’s pretty much an example.
+While she starts out as hyperactive and reckless, by the end of the show, Star’s pretty much an example of what it means to be responsible while still knowing how to have fun.
+While it may seem a little extreme to do so, the fact that she willingly destroyed the source of all magic, something she loved using, so people wouldn’t abuse it anymore, shows how far she’s come.
+While we may have to wait until a potential sequel to see the official, canon consequences of this, fans can be happy knowing that she can spend the rest of her life going on adventures with her best friend/boyfriend, Marco.

 Spongebob Squarepants, Spongebob Squarepants